spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_tso.rst

 Normal imaging data benefit from combining all integrations into a single image.
 TSO data's value, however, comes from looking for variations from one integration to the next.
-The outlier detection algorithm, therefore, gets run with a few variations to accomodate the nature of these 3D data.
+The outlier detection algorithm, therefore, gets run with a few variations to accommodate the nature of these 3D data.
 A :py:class:`~jwst.datamodels.CubeModel` object serves as the basic format for all processing performed by this step.
 This routine performs the following operations: